julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, January 30, 2025.
+Friday, January 31, 2025.
 Quote of the day:

-> "We are the only real aristocracy in the world: the aristocracy of money." - George Bernard Shaw
+> "Education is the ability to listen to almost anything without losing your temper or your self-confidence." - Robert Frost